pwv-vc/pwv-com/src/content/team/tom-preston-werner.md

 Ideas start with founders.
 Founders start with PWV.

-Learn more or apply at [pwv.com/apply](/apply).
+Learn more or [apply](/apply).
 To explore LP opportunities, email investors@pwv.com.